r4ulcl/nTask/README.md

    - `managerOauthToken`: Manager configured OauthToken for workers
    - `oauthToken`: (optional) OauthToken for the worker.
 If not provided, the worker will set a random one on start.
    - `port`: The port number on which the worker should listen for incoming requests.
+   - `insecureModules`: This flag set the modules execution to allow any string like `;` or `|` to use onliners.
    - `modules`: A map of module names to executable commands.

+IMPORTANT: The `exec` moduel and the `insecureModules` flag allow any user/attacker remote execution in the workers.
+Be carefull.

 Each worker uses to identify itself as unique to the manager the name and the ip:port, so if the name is left blank and the IP and port of each client is different, the same VPS can be cloned indefinitely if each VPS has a different hostname.